Checklist before installation

 Please review your current Jira memory settings before installing eazyBI.
 If your Jira server will not have enough available memory then eazyBI might fail to start as well as overall Jira performance could be affected.

-To ensure better performance of eazyBI it is recommended to set Jira Java VM available memory to 1 GB or more (if using Java 8 then the recommended setting is 2 GB or more) and Total PermGen memory to 384 MB or more (512 MB recommended when you have many Jira plugins).
-See Increasing Jira Memory for detailed instructions how to do it in your Jira installation.
+To ensure better performance of eazyBI it is recommended to set Jira Java VM available memory to 2 GB or more.
+See Increasing Jira Memory for detailed instructions on how to do it in your Jira installation.

 SystemStackError: stack level too deep errors in